Top 6 Free Open Source DVD Rippers: Which Is Best for Digitizing DVD?

 Not designed for multi-platforms, DVDShrink can only work on Windows.
 Its development has stopped at version 220.127.116.11, from May 2005.
 Now you cannot find the download link in its official site, but you can still get it from some software download sites.
 However, you must be careful because there're some fake versions created to scam your money.

 Superior to HandBrake, this Windows-based open source DVD ripper is possible to rip some copy-protected DVDs by making use of its inbuilt decryption algorithms.
-But because it has been discontinued for years, it is possibly unable to deal with newer copy protection schemes, such as Disney X-project DRM.
+But because it has been discontinued for years, it is possibly unable to deal with newer copy protection schemes.

-MakeMKV, current version 1.14.3 released on March 10, 2019, is a semi-open source DVD ripper for Windows, Mac, and Linux.
+MakeMKV, current version 1.16.3 released on March 18, 2021, is a semi-open source DVD ripper for Windows, Mac, and Linux.
 Its GPU, MKV multiplexer, and optical drive query library are open source.
 It charges for Blu-ray converting and streaming functionality after 30-days trial period, but it is free of charge for DVD conversion.
-With a simple interface that doesn't have additional and confusing options, MakeMKV is a great choice for beginners to rip DVDs (including some copy-protected discs) to MKV, a format that can store multiple video, audio, subtitle tracks and metadata.
+With a simple interface that doesn't have additional and confusing options, MakeMKV is a great choice for beginners to rip DVDs (including some copy-protected discs) to MKV.

 But inevitably, MakeMKV is unable to please all people and keep good performance all the time.
 Its output is limited to MKV.
 Very restrictive.
 And the file size of resulting file is always a few gigabytes.
 Most people have to downsize it using a third-party program.
 Additionally, this program will crash when dealing with some movie DVDs, make some subtitles screw up, make video audio out of sync, and other issues, according to users' feedback online.